Progressing past p=none safely

 The progression below is conservative.
 You can move faster, but most small businesses without a dedicated email-deliverability person should take 4-6 weeks total.

-All failing mail goes to spam.
-This is where deliverability issues with legitimate senders show up most clearly — if you're going to find a problem, it's here.
-Watch carefully.
+Remove t=y.
+Now failing mail is genuinely sent to spam.
+This is where deliverability issues with legitimate senders show up most clearly - if you're going to find a problem, it's here.
+Watch carefully for a week or two.

-Once you've spent a week clean at p=quarantine pct=100 with no false positives, switch to p=reject.
-Failing mail is now bounced outright — spammers can't get their spoofs into mailboxes at all.
+Once you've spent a clean week at p=quarantine with no false positives, switch to p=reject (optionally with t=y for a few days first, if you want one more soft-launch checkpoint).
+Failing mail is now bounced outright - spammers can't get their spoofs into mailboxes at all.

 At this point you have full DMARC enforcement.
 The reports keep coming, but their job shifts: instead of helping you decide when to ramp, they're now your monitoring layer for when something breaks (a new ESP, a misconfigured server, a new attack vector).